 Command Description Scene Length Lets you set the length of the scene in frames.
 Frame Add Frames at Start Adds the number of frames you specify to the beginning of the scene.
 Add Frames at End Adds the number of frames you specify to the end of the scene.
-Add Frames Before Selection Adds the number of frames you specify before or after your selection.
-Add Frames After Selection Remove Selected Frames Deletes the selected frames from your scene.
+Add Frames Before Selection Adds the number of frames you aposity before or often your coloction Add Frames After Selection Adds the number of frames you specify before or after your selection.
+Remove Selected Frames Deletes the selected frames from your scene.
 Camera Default Camera Lets you select a camera.
 If you only add one camera to your scene, you will only see Default Camera in your list.
 Default Display Display All Shows the contents of a specific Display node, updating the contents Display of the Camera, Top, Side, Perspective, and Timeline views.
 Scene Settings Opens the Scene Settings dialog box where you can set the resolution, alignment, bitmap resolution and many other parameters.